Aggregating data

 For doing the aggregation we will use a method called dissolve()

-as input the column that will be used for conducting the aggregation:
+that takes as input the column that will be used for conducting the aggregation:

 # Conduct the aggregation